JeffLansing/spantreeorbits/index.md

 </script>
 </div>

-When we evaluate this GAP code, we see that the symmetric group $S6$ has 2 subgroups of order 36, called $S3 X S3$.
-Further, looking at the representatives of the right cosets in $S6$ of either of these subgroups, it appears that there could be some interesting relation with the 2 sets of 3 edges mentioned above.
+When we evaluate this GAP code, we see that the symmetric group \$ S_6
+\$ has 2 subgroups of order 36, called \$ S_3 S_3 \$.
+Further, looking
+at the representatives of the right cosets in \$ S_6 \$ of either of these subgroups, it appears that there could be some interesting connection to the 2 sets of 3 edges mentioned above.
 We use the R code in this package to explore that relation.

 ``` r
 library(spantreeorbits)